gaborcsardi/async/README.md

 When `synchronise()` is called on a deferred value, the tree rooted there is called the async tree of the async phase.

+When the strict shared ownership model is too restrictive, certain deferred values can be marked as shared, via the `$share()` method.
+These can have multiple owners (children) and they are also not auto-cancelled (see Auto-Cancellation later).

 ## Lazy Evaluation

 async does not evaluate deferred values that are not part of the async